EOS-Nation/dapp-faq/README.md

 #### 2.1.3 Refund Required

-After unstaking your tokens and waiting for the unstake period to complete, you will need to request a refund to regain access to your tokens.
+In some rare cases staked Tokens are not automatically refunded after the unstake period has passed.
+If unstake period has passed but Tokens have not been refunded to your account, you will need to request a refund to regain access to your tokens by using the Refund Action.

 #### 2.1.4 Close a Package